Are you considering selling a house before two years of ownership?

 Capital gains can be broken down into short-term and long-term capital gains.
 If you own your home for a year or less, you’ll be taxed at the short-term capital gains tax rate, which is the same as your income tax rate.
 If you own your home for over a year, you’ll be taxed at the long-term or maximum capital gains tax rate of 20%.

-What is the best way to save money when selling your house before two years?
+What is the best way to save money when selling a home before two years?

-If you have to sell your home before owning it for two years, it’s important to look for the most affordable method possible.
+If you have to sell your home before two years, it’s important to look for the most affordable method possible.
 Since you’ll need to pay real estate agent fees, you’ll want to find a reputable, yet affordable realtor.

 Do you have to own a home for 5 years to avoid capital gains?